mitchcapper/LogCatch/README.md

 - Please create shortcut lancher by yourself.

 ### Viewing log file or live Device Log
 To view log files click "Files" and browse to the log file you would like.
+If you right click on the files button you can choose between "one time" and "incremental" loading.
+Incremental loading runs tail itself on the file and if truncated the new file output will be put out still.
+Clicking on the bullet next to the file will cause the file to reload as well.

 To see log from connected devices after app launched:
 - you should select android-sdk-directory or adb including directory from popup window.